Wall St investors scored emergency government loans amid pandemic

 Emails to the firms seeking comment were not immediately returned.
 The data does not track which loans were disbursed, paid back, or if they will qualify for forgiveness.

 All told, the U.S. Small Business Administration said in a report on Monday that finance and insurance firms represented $12.2 billion across 168,462 loans, about 2.3% of the program's total lending as of June 30.
-The figures for investment firms alone were not immediately available.
+More than 1,400 approved loans were for businesses classified as investment advisors and nearly 600 were for portfolio management companies, according to the data.

 Many investment and wealth management firms are relatively small, and staff pay varies widely, often far from the stereotype of the billionaire jet-set financier.
 Unlike restaurants and hotels, many financial businesses remained open during the coronavirus-related lockdowns and shifted relatively smoothly to remote work.